 Seven Ways to Prevent Snow-Related Injuries

-Don’t Take Chances with Snow Blowers
+Take Care with Snow Blowers

-Never start a snow blower in a closed garage or shed, and check the surrounding area for any debris before clearing snow.
-Your snow blower may become jammed depending on the condition of the snow.
-Never attempt to clear the blockage with your hands!
+Never start a snow blower in a closed garage or shed, and check the surrounding area for any debris (rocks, branches, etc.) before clearing snow.

 Stay Hydrated

 During physical activity, including working outside in the harsh winter weather, one should continually take breaks and drink plenty of fluids.
-Dehydration can cause cramping, lowered blood pressure, and even fatigue.

 Don’t Smoke

 Before shoveling or snow blowing, it’s recommended to not consume heart accelerators such as caffeine and/or cigarettes.
-Both products can increase one’s blood pressure and the likelihood of a stroke, heart attack, or exhaustion.

 Ease Up on the Ice Melt

-Less is best!
-According to poison control experts, ice melt can cause rashes and skin irritation if ingested.
 Using less keeps it out of your house too, as the small pellets can be brought into the house by pets and shoes.
 Keep ice melt out of the hands of children.

 Remember Your Feet